 Other Keyboards we Tested

-An honorable mention of those keyboards we tested that was quite good but didn’t make the list.
+Honorable mentions of those keyboards we tested that were quite good but not among our favorites.

 A decent option for tablets and generally very portable, but do far worse than the Arteck in both performance and ergonomics.